martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   service type of `sip` (associated with an application protocol of SIP as explained in {{SIP-CERTS}}).

-A client MUST match the DNS name, and if an application service type is present it MUST also match the service type as well.
+If the reference identifier is an SRV-ID or URI-ID that contains a FQDN and not an IP address, the client MUST match the DNS name, and if an application service type is present it MUST also match the service type as well.
 These are described below.

 ## Matching the DNS Domain Name Portion {#verify-domain}